In school you were trained in Defensive Learning, that is, you were taught to learn only about things you already knew about.

 On the first evening after their honeymoon the man returns from work and announces, “Honey, I’m home!
 I love you!”
 His starry-eyed woman arrives breathless and wraps herself into his arms saying, “Oh Darling!
 I love you too!
 I missed you so much!
 Dinner is waiting for you on the table.”
 The next evening the man opens the front door and announces, “Honey, I’m home!
 I love you!”
 The wife comes wearing a smile, and says, “Oh good.
 Right on time.
 Did you have a nice day?”
 The next evening the man opens the front door and announces, “Honey, I’m home!
 I love you!”
 The wife says, “I’ll be right there.
 I love you too.”
 The next evening the man opens the front door and announces, “Honey, I’m home!
 I love you!”
 The wife says, “I’m in the kitchen!
 What did you say?”
 “Honey, I’m home!
 I love you!” he repeats.
 “Yes, great,” she says.
 “You love me.
 I love you.
 Great!
 And, what else have you got?”

+That Extraordinary Human Love is alive and requires similar attentive care to a pet or a vegetable garden keeps us on our toes.
+Without feeding our relationship with a steady diet of authentic actions moved by unpredictable originality the aliveness of our relating fades into a habitual rut.
+And, as the saying goes, the only difference between a rut and a grave is their length.
 The challenge of Extraordinary Human Relationship is learning to create something that you have never created before, differently each time, and over and over again.
 Nonlinear imagination easily fulfills that challenge.
 But connecting to nonlinear imagination can feel like filling your belly with hot coals and endlessly burning inside.
 Only one person can make the efforts to authentically reconnect you to nonlinear imagination.
 Guess who?
 Even the Kama Sutra runs out of positions sooner or later.
 Then you are back on your own.

 Learning to be okay even if you cannot predict what you are going to do next plugs you into a new form of electricity.
 Suddenly you can start the “same” conversation differently, and each time feel its uniquely radiant possibilities.
 What comes after that is a mystery.
 Back in Shakespeare’s day it was a common pastime to converse only in rhyming pentameter, or to sing rhyming pentameter, or to sing and dance rhyming pentameter.
 The human being has a far greater capacity to be endlessly nonlinear than we are ever led to believe.
 It is up to you to explore that potential and to make use of it.